PrasadPandit-04/PrasadPandit-04/README.md

 # Hi, I'm Prasad Pandit 👋

 ## About Me
-I am an experienced IT professional transitioning into Data Science.
-I have expertise in Windows Server Administration, System Engineering, Tech Support, and recently, Data Science with skills in Python, SQL, and Machine Learning.
+Aspiring Data Scientist with a strong foundation in Python, SQL, and Machine Learning.
+Currently enrolled in a Post Graduate Program in Data Science, gaining expertise in Machine Learning Algorithms, and various Python libraries such as pandas, numpy, matplotlib, seaborn, and scikit-learn.
+Leveraging extensive experience in IT, including Windows Server Administration, System Engineering, and Technical Support, to bring a unique perspective to data-driven problem solving.

 ## Skills
 - **Programming Languages**: Python, SQL, MySQL